eslam-gl/airbnb-clone/README.md

-# airbnb-clone
+# Airbnb clone built with Angular + Ionic :house:
-Airbnb clone built with Angular + Ionic
+An application similar to Airbnb built for learning purposes.
+Check it out! :wave: